AleksaZatezalo/password-extractor/README.md

 # Chrome Password Extractor
 This Python script extracts and decrypts saved passwords from Google Chrome on Windows systems.
 It works by accessing Chrome's encrypted login database and decrypting it using the system-stored encryption key.
+This git repo comes with a server that recives POST requests and prints data to standard output.

 ## How it works